KTM: Street and Dual Purpose Bikes

+The 200, 250 and 390 Duke models are currently produced by Bajaj Auto in Pune, India.
+The 250 is only available in Asia, with only the Duke 390 and Duke 200 being exported to European countries and North America.

+Dual Sport – KTM currently produces the 390 Enduro R and 690 Enduro R Dual sport models which are basically road bikes suitable for off-road excursions.
+These bikes typically have lower seat heights and more comfort features than a "street legal" off-road bike.

-Adventure tourers – KTM currently produces the 1090 Adventure, 790 Adventure, and 1290 Super Adventure dual-sport adventure bikes in versions with different seat height, wheels and suspensions that endow the machines with a road (S), off-road (R – for rally) or touring (T) bias.
+Adventure touring – KTM currently produces the 390 Adventure, 890 Adventure R, and 1290 Super Adventure dual-sport adventure bikes in versions with different seat height, wheels and suspensions that endow the machines with a road (S), off-road (R – for rally) or touring (T) bias.
 Not all versions are available on the US market.

 The 1090 Adventure and 1290 Super Adventure bikes are powered by 75 degree V-twin four-stroke motors (LC8).
 The 790 Adventure is powered by the new LC8c parallel twin four-stroke motor.
 All 3 feature a slipper clutch, electronically controlled riding modes (sport, street and rain) with the 1290 and 790 featuring a TFT display and the 1090 featuring a twin (analog plus LCD) display.